Hope Solo: 2015 FIFA Women's World Cup

 In April 2015, Solo was named to the U.S. roster for the 2015 FIFA Women's World Cup in Canada by head coach Jill Ellis.
-Solo started and played all possible minutes (630) in all seven of the U.S.' matches, and the U.S. won the tournament, with record-breaking television viewership that topped 750 million in-home TV viewers.
-After giving up a goal in the 27th minute of the team's first group stage match against Australia, Solo made three crucial saves in the same match that kept her team "in the game".
-Her performance earned praise from her teammates and coach.
-She had a 540-minute shutout streak, the second longest in tournament history, and allowed three goals throughout the tournament.
+Solo started and played all possible minutes (630) in all seven of the team's matches.
+The U.S. won the tournament, with record-breaking television viewership that topped 750 million television viewers.
+After surrendering a goal in the 27th minute of the team's first group-stage match against Australia, Solo made three game-saving saves.
+She had a 540-minute shutout streak, the second longest in tournament history, and allowed only three goals throughout the tournament.

 During the semi-final match against top-ranked Germany, she used stalling tactics to try to put the tournament's high scorer, Célia Šašić, off her rhythm at a penalty kick. Šašić missed the penalty kick, which kept the game scoreless.
 This marked the first time a German team, men's or women's, missed a penalty in a World Cup.
 She ended the tournament with 177 international caps and received the Golden Glove trophy as the best goalkeeper.

 2016: 100th shutout

-On July 9, 2016, Solo earned her 100th international shutout, 150th career win, and 197th cap in a friendly game against South Africa at Soldier Field, Chicago, Illinois.
-This made Solo the first ever female goalkeeper in history to achieve 100 shutouts in international competition.
+On July 9, 2016, Solo earned her 100th international shutout, 150th career win and 197th cap in a friendly game against South Africa at Soldier Field in Chicago.
+This made Solo the first female goalkeeper to achieve 100 shutouts in international competition.